MySQL provides privileges that apply in different contexts and at different levels of operation:

 Table 6.2 Permissible Privileges for GRANT and REVOKE

 |file access on server host|

 The following list provides a general description of each privilege available in MySQL.
 Particular SQL statements might have more specific privilege requirements than indicated here.
 If so, the description for the statement in question provides the details.

 ALL PRIVILEGESprivilege specifier is shorthand.
-It stands for “all privileges available at a given privilege level”
+It stands for “all privileges available at a given privilege level” (except

 GRANT OPTION).
-For
+For example, granting

-ALTER privilege enables use
+ALTERprivilege enables use of

 ALTER TABLEto change the structure of tables.

-TABLE also requires the
+ALTER TABLEalso requires the

 DROPon the old table,